gbrli/Markdown-Notes/README.md

 # Markdown Notes

-These are my programming notes in Markdown from various online courses I took.
+These are my programming notes in Markdown from all the online courses I took.